The 5 principles of game play in primary school PE

 3. Depth in Attack

-When a player attacks, a teammate should be behind them.
-This means that when an attack at goal or a shot is not possible, the attacker with the ball can pass back to their teammate, potentially opening up a new scoring opportunity.
+When a player attacks, a teammate should support behind them.
+If a shot or forward pass is not possible, the ball can be safely passed back, creating a new opportunity.

-Game principle in action: Encourage players to always offer a “safe pass” option behind the play to support continued attacking pressure.
+Game principle in action: Encourage players to always offer a “safe pass” option behind the play to maintain attacking pressure.

 4. Delay in Defence

-As a defender, you want to attempt to slow down your opposition's attack.
-You can do this by positioning yourself in front of the attacker, between them and the goal.
-This slows down the attacker and buys time for the rest of the defence to get back and support them.
+Defenders aim to slow down the opposition’s attack by positioning themselves in front of the attacker, between them and the goal.
+This buys time for the rest of the defence to organise.

-Primary principles focus: Teach positioning and decision-making rather than just chasing the ball to help pupils understand when to engage and when to delay.
+Primary principles focus: Teach positioning and decision-making rather than just chasing the ball.
+This helps pupils understand when to engage and when to delay.

 5. Depth in Defence

-Just as in attack, defensive support is crucial.
-A second defender, slightly behind the first, can act as cover in case the attacker beats the first line.
+Defensive support is crucial.
+A second defender, slightly behind the first, acts as cover in case the attacker beats the first line.

 Support strategy: Set up 2v1 defensive drills where players practise switching between first and second defender roles.